 At the start, it’s not critical that you know exactly how you will get there.

-Without a vision, it’s really difficult to give your team confidence in your direction, and it’s really hard to explain why it’s important.
+Without a vision, it’s difficult to give your team confidence in your direction, and it’s really hard to explain why it’s important.

 A vision for your team might be to “Be completely paperless” or “To provide a seamless online offering to our customers”.